KnightDanila/KnightDanila.github.io/Storage/AMCBridge/Tasks.md

 7. Q: What will happen if an exception is thrown within a constructor?
 A: If a constructor throws an exception, the memory associated with the object itself is cleaned up — there is no memory leak.
 <a name="8"></a>
-8. How do you create a virtual constructor and virtual destructor for a class?
+8. Q: How do you create a virtual constructor and virtual destructor for a class?
 Why would you do this?
-We cannot create a virtual constructor - Bjarne Stroustrup :) virtual destructor - we can do that...
+A: We cannot create a virtual constructor - Bjarne Stroustrup :) virtual destructor - we can do that...
 `